 Mental health services are available in Suffolk at hospitals, outpatient clinics, homes, and private practices from a variety of licensed professional counselors, licensed mental health counselors, and licensed clinical social workers.
 Some mental health professionals are starting to offer services over the phone, email, and text to accommodate the needs of clients.

 These care providers are experienced in helping people through depression, anxiety, relationship issues, parenting stressors, OCD, relationship difficulties, ADHD, eating disorders, divorce, death, abuse, neglect, learning disabilities, addictions, and life transitions.

 No matter their background, these therapists provide safe, confidential, non-judgmental, and personalized care.

 The Challenge of Finding a Suitable Therapist in Suffolk

 In Virginia, 53.8% of adults with mental illness and 70.8% of youth who experienced a major depressive episode did not receive the care they needed.
 The barriers to care include stigma, availability of care providers, lack of health insurance, and poverty.

 Suffolk public schools have launched an initiative to try and explain depression and hopefully remove some of the stigma around mental health and asking for help.
 There are only an estimated 52 mental health professionals for every 100,000 people in the city, which can make finding care challenging.

-Further, the 9.3% of residents without health insurance and 11.2% living below poverty are likely to face financial constraints in accessing services.
-There are some alternative services, such as telehealth, texting support and community organizations that offer services on a sliding scale working to address these issues.
+Further, 9.3% of residents without health insurance and 11.2% living below poverty are likely to face financial constraints in accessing services.
+There are some alternative services, such as telehealth, texting support, and community organizations that offer services on a sliding scale working to address these issues.